fennel-ai/client/docs/README.md

 To get up and running contributing to the documentation, take the following step:
 1. Clone this repo
 2. Rename `.env.example` to `.env` and fill out the values.
+    - `GITHUB_TOKEN` should be a valid Github PAT with access to read the `fennel-ai/turbo` repo
+    - `GITHUB_REPO` is the location of the Dockerfile that builds the frontend, and should be set to `fennel-ai/turbo`
 3. Run in your terminal `make up` from the root
 	- This will pull in the Docs UI repo from Github, and run it on `localhost:3001/docs`
 4. Edit the markdown and python files in this repo, and get hot-reloading showing the latest changes on `localhost`